Four Hacks to Maximize HR’s Impact in the Post-Pandemic

 - At the end of this session, participants will have all the information needed to teach others how to apply the Four Hacks in their respective businesses to achieve strategic alignment with key business objectives and how to translate HR actions into CEO language.

-As a Senior HCM Strategy Consultant with Kronos, Michael Puck is passionate about advocating the importance of people-centric processes that enable a strategic HR focus and drive business performance.
+As a Senior Partner HCM Advisory Group with Kronos, Michael Puck is passionate about advocating the importance of people-centric processes that enable a strategic HR focus and drive business performance.
 Puck has over 20 years HR experience, partnering with business leaders and guiding large functional teams in shaping business cultures, implementing HR, Benefits, HCM, and SaaS solutions that enabled his customers to unlock new levels of employee and business performance.
 Puck graduated from the German Air Force Academy, and his eight-year term as officer and platoon commander only bolstered his belief that putting people first is vital to the success of the team and of the organization at large.
 During his time in the military, he earned a degree in business and a postgraduate degree in economics from VWA in Essen, Germany.
 Additionally, Puck is a Senior Certified Professional with the Society of Human Resource Management (SHRM-SCP) and a published author.